deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt1-first-year.md

 just shut up and did as I was told I’d breeze through this and not get yelled at, but that doesn’t work because they still pick up on what you’re doing wrong and fix it.
-They don’t let us coast along, it’s all push, all the time.”*
+They don’t let us coast along, it’s all push, all the time."*

 *And now I actually kind of enjoy being yelled at now.
 Is that weird?
-If I’m being yelled at it means I fucked up*” she stopped reading and shot a glance at the younger kids.
-“Uh, sorry Jess.”
+If I’m being yelled at it means I fucked up*" she stopped reading and shot a glance at the younger kids.
+"Uh, sorry Jess."

-Jessica giggled “It’s okay.
-Go on.”
+Jessica giggled "It’s okay.
+Go on."

-“…*It means I blanked up and I don’t want to blank up.
+"…*It means I blanked up and I don’t want to blank up.
 Being yelled at means the TI’s got my back, he wants to help me not blank up in future.
-So when he yells at me, he’s helping me.”*
+So when he yells at me, he’s helping me."*

-“*They’ve made me Guidon bearer, it’s kind of cool but I have to carry this thing on runs and salute with it and it’s heavy as-*” she cleared her throat “…*as blank.*”
+"*They’ve made me Guidon bearer, it’s kind of cool but I have to carry this thing on runs and salute with it and it’s heavy as-*" she cleared her throat "…*as blank."*

-“*That’s my fifteen minutes, lots of love to Dad and even more for you.*”
+"*That’s my fifteen minutes, lots of love to Dad and even more for you."*

-*Love, Adam.”*
+*Love, Adam."*

 Jessica sat back.
-“Wow.” she said.
-“He sounds…different already.”
+"Wow." she said.
+"He sounds…different already."

-“Yeah.”
+"Yeah."
 Ava agreed, quietly.

-“…are you okay with that?”
+"…are you okay with that?"

 Ava folded the letter again.
-“I guess I have to be.” she said.
+"I guess I have to be." she said.

 Jessica inclined her head—Ava had sounded genuinely philosophical rather than resigned or bitter.
-“What do you mean?”
+"What do you mean?"

-“There’s…” Ava sighed, and sat back, running a hand through her hair.
+"There’s…" Ava sighed, and sat back, running a hand through her hair.
-“Like, there are so many things I can’t change.
+"Like, there are so many things I can’t change.
 I sure as heck couldn’t change Adam’s mind about this, if I could he wouldn’t *be* Adam.
-So what’s the point in not being okay with them?”
+So what’s the point in not being okay with them?"

-“That’s…true, I guess.”
+"That’s…true, I guess."
 Jessica conceded.

-“Yeah…” Ava looked down at the letter.
+"Yeah…" Ava looked down at the letter.
 There was a sharp *tap* as a wet patch appeared on it and she scrubbed furiously at her face.

-“Ava, if you need some time alone...”
-Jessica offered.
+"Ava, if you need some time alone…" Jessica offered.

 This earned her a brave little smile, and a headshake.
-“I’m…No, I just need to, to focus on the things I *can* change.
-That’s all.”
+"I’m…No, I just need to, to focus on the things I *can* change.
+That’s all."

-“…Okay.
-You let me know if you need anything, okay?”
+"…Okay.
+You let me know if you need anything, okay?"

 Ava just nodded her gratitude, set the letter aside, and returned to reading the textbook she’d chosen.